 Everyone is Watching out for their own Bottom Line

-Recruiters are not looking out for you but are just looking to place you in a job and collect their fee.
-They don’t really care if you get ripped off or it’s the sketchiest hagwon around.
+Recruiters are not looking out for you but are just looking to place you in a job and collect their fees.
+Many of them don’t really care if you get ripped off or it’s the sketchiest hagwon around.

-Ethics and morals are very different than what you’d expect in a Western country and your contract also isn’t really worth the paper it’s been written on.
+Ethics and morals are very different than what you’d expect in a Western country.
+The main difference is that your contract also isn’t really worth the paper it’s been written on.
 Relationship is everything, and a contract is just a starting point.

 So come to Korea to teach English, but do your research before.
-Ask around on ESL Cafe or Facebook for any school that you’re considering..
+Ask around on ESL Cafe or Facebook for any school that you’re considering.

 Get references of past teachers who’ve finished their contracts.
 Like 3 or 4 of them.
 Email or phone them.
 The current ones often have something to lose (airfare/bonus money) so will sometimes not tell you the real deal.